 Along with British Thermal Units (BTU’s), furnaces are rated in terms of their efficiency with a metric called AFUE.
 It stands for Annual Fuel Utilization Efficiency and it is utilized to calculate the percentage of heat energy from the fuel source that is converted into heat for your home.

-Once you’ve determined what size furnace you need by calculating the total amount of British Thermal Units required, you will need to choose the right AFUE rating.
+Once our team of contractors determines what size furnace you need by calculating the total amount of British Thermal Units required, we will compare the AFUE ratings of new systems on the market.
+We provide safe and innovative furnace replacement and installation services to households in locations such as Tom’s River, Howell, Trenton, Elizabeth, and Brick and are committed to helping you find a new system with a sufficient AFUE rating.
 Installing a furnace with a high efficiency rating is always favorable because it will save you money in the long run by using less fuel.

 Most Common Furnace AFUE Ratings